thejpster/monotron/avr_kb/README.md

   gives the keyboard and mouse status.
     * Bit 0 - 1 = Keyboard present, 0 = Keyboard missing
     * Bit 1 - 1 = Mouse present, 0 = Mouse missing
+    * Bit 2:5 - 4-bit firmware version (v0..v15)
+    * Bit 6 - Reserved (MCU should ignore)
+    * Bit 7 - Always 1
 * PS2_DATA_IND (0xF1) - Indicates that data is waiting to be read.
 Only sent once, until a PS2_DATA_REQ is seen.
 * LPT_BUFFER_EMPTY_IND (0xF2) - Indicates that the LPT buffer is now empty and
   more bytes can be sent.
 * LPT_READ_PEND_IND (0xF3) <pins> - The input pins matched the given levels.
+* BAD_COMMAND_IND (0xF4) - Send when a bad request is received.
+That request
+  will not receive a Confirmation.

 ### Keyboard Data Format